aiken_design_patterns/linked_list

 ) -> Eval

-For spending an individual element within a linked list and reproducing it with an updated data, without affecting the structure of the linked list.
+For spending an individual element within a linked list and reproducing it with updated data, without affecting the structure of the linked list.

 The continuation provides you with: